 RECITALS

-A. ALHR is a network of Australian lawyers active in practising and promoting awareness of international human rights standards in Australia.
+A. ALHR is an association which constitutes a network of Australian lawyers active in practising and promoting awareness of international human rights standards in Australia.

 B. The University’s law school (“LLS”) offers an innovative, high quality legal education with a strong commitment to social justice and interdisciplinary enquiry, a global perspective, and an emphasis on hands-on experience.